-The Katie Moore Foundation was founded in 2013 by Dominic Moore, center for the New York Rangers.
+The Katie Moore Foundation was founded in 2013 by Dominic Moore, center for the NHL's Boston Bruins.
 Katie Moore passed away at the age of 31 after being diagnosed with a rare form of liver cancer, called Fibrolamellar Hepatocellular Carcinoma.

 Shortly after an extensive surgery in April of 2012, Katie got a pair of neon sneakers.
 She chose these glowing shoes because she thought they’d put a smile on people’s faces.
 She was right.
 Wherever she went in the following months, people noticed her sneakers and commented enthusiastically.
 Seeing her strategy work, Katie added other neon items to her wardrobe.
 Soon, people at hospitals and wherever she went anticipated her arrival with joy—uplifted by a young cancer patient whose shoes and whole spirit glowed.